Whitney Point Reservoir

 25 hp motor restrictions, 10 mph speed restrictions.

-Town of Triangle - county Route 13 at the Upper Lisle bridge.
+Town of Triangle - north end of the reservoir on county Route 152 at the Upper Lisle bridge.
 Gravel surface ramp.
 Parking for ten cars and trailers.
 25 hp motor restrictions, 10 mph speed restrictions.

 General Fishing Information